natasaignjatovic05/group-5-imdb-labmt-project/README.md

 <img width="964" height="2114" alt="mermaid-diagram" src="https://github.com/user-attachments/assets/1a4eab5d-4301-45b4-8fd7-e1028a4ff5df" />

+### Data Provenance

+The dataset created by Andrew L. Maas et al. was published in 2011 and is publicly available from the Stanford AI Lab.

+Within the raw dataset, each review is stored as a text file in a folder structure indicating its sentiment (`pos` or `neg`) and dataset split (`train` or `test`).
+Each filename contains the review ID and rating.

+To process the raw data, an extraction script (`src/fetch_data.py`) was used to create the following variables:

+- `review_id`
+- `rating`
+- `sentiment`
+- `split`
+- `word_count`
+- `text`

+The scored dataset extends this with:

+- `matched_token_count`
+- `mean_happiness`

+### Ethics

+The dataset is publicly available and commonly used for research on sentiment analysis.
+It contains review text but no direct personal identifying information about reviewers.
+Our analysis focuses only on the textual content and metadata distributed with the public dataset, and it is used here solely for academic research purposes.

 ## Results

 We compared the 1,000 shortest and the 1,000 longest IMDb reviews using `word_count` as the metadata variable that defines review length.
-Each review was scored with the labMT lexicon by calculating the mean happiness score across all matched tokens.
+The observed mean happiness score for the short review group was [INSERT], while the observed mean happiness score for the long review group was [INSERT].
+The observed difference in means (long minus short) was [INSERT].
+The 95% bootstrap confidence interval for this difference was [INSERT, INSERT].

 ### Interpretation of the bootstrap distribution